 Beginning in 2007, when we stopped writing Wall Street Bulk business, we began to separately measure the performance of these transactions and establish a premium deficiency reserve related to this business.
 The premium deficiency reserve reflects the present value of expected future losses and expenses that exceed the present value of expected future premiums and established loss reserves.
 Each quarter, we re-estimate the premium deficiency reserve on the remaining Wall Street bulk insurance in force.
 The premium deficiency reserve primarily changes from quarter to quarter as a result of two factors.
-First, it changes as the actual premiums, losses and expenses that were previously estimated are recognized.
+First, it changes as the actual premium, losses and expenses that were previously estimated are recognized.
 Each period such items are reflected in our financial statements as earned premium, losses incurred and expenses.
-The difference between the amount and timing of actual earned premiums, losses incurred and expenses and our previous estimates used to establish the premium deficiency reserves has an effect (either positive or negative) on that period's results.
-Second, the premium deficiency reserve changes as our assumptions relating to the present value of expected future premiums, losses and expenses on the remaining Wall Street bulk insurance in force change.
-Changes to these assumptions also have an effect on that period's results.
+The difference between the amount and timing of actual earned premiums, losses incurred and expenses and efficiency reserves has an effect (either positive or negative) on that period's results.
+Second, the premium deficiency reserve changes as our assumptions relating to the present value of expected future premiums, losses and expenses on the remaining Wall Street bulk insurance in force changes to these assumptions also have an effect on that period's results.